richelbilderbeek/chapter_paradata/README.md

 ## Introduction

+### Universities produce knowledge

 The currency that universities generate is knowledge, which in turn is distributed in mostly lectures and academic papers.

+### A paper holds knowledge based on an experiment

+### The experiment is described English

+### For some fields, the experiment is actually run by code

+### The experiments within genetic epidemology works are done by code

+### Complex pipelines should not be described in full detail

+### It is the complex pipeline that creates the figure

+### If the code and the paper disagree, it is the code that generated the figures

+### Hence, the knowledge is stored in the code for the experiment.
+The code is the paradata for the experiment

 Knowledge management efforts typically focus on organisational objectives such as improved performance, competitive advantage, innovation, the sharing of lessons learned, integration and continuous improvement of the organisation.

  * [ ] introduce the practical situation where paradata is relevant for the readership clearly enough that even readers outside your own discipline can follow the rationale